jayofelony/bananagotchi/README.md

 ** THIS FORK IS BANANA PI M4 ZERO ONLY!!**
 ---
 Be prepared to reflash every new image released!
 As this is a WIP.
+No displays supported yet, so run with display disabled.

 SSH credentials are `pi/banana`.